Skip to main content

 Get free couponLearn more

-What are the risks and warnings for Botox Cosmetic (onabotulinumtoxinA)?
+Risks and warnings for Botox Cosmetic (onabotulinumtoxinA)

 Botox Cosmetic (onabotulinumtoxinA) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.

-Spread of toxin effects
+Spread of toxin effect

-• Risk factors: History of muscle, eye, or lung conditions
+• Risk factors: Children | History of muscle or nerve conditions

 Difficulty swallowing or breathing